 How to represent this?
 If we’re restricted to draw single bonds (1 line) & double bonds (2 lines) we can show “in-between-ness” using RESONANCE STRUCTURES.
 We draw two EQUIVALENT versions w/alternating single & double bonds, each with an “average” bond length.
 And we can indicate resonance by drawing a double-headed arrow ↔︎ between them & [ ] around them.

-Charge delocalization makes them very STABLE (kinda like an electronic playgroup, the “parent” atoms help each other share their energetic electrons!) & PLANAR (flat) because, as we’ll see, they have to line up to share nicely.
+Charge delocalization makes molecules really STABLE (kinda like an electronic playgroup, the “parent” atoms help each other share their energetic electrons!) & PLANAR (flat) because, as we’ll see, they have to line up to share nicely.
 This need to line up in a plane is the same reason why peptide bonds are planar, which is the main reason protein backbones are so restricted in their contortions.
-In that case, you don’t have a ring but you still have resonance.
+In the case of the peptide bond, you don’t have a ring but you still have resonance.
 In fact, you can have resonance anywhere you see alternating single & double bonds.
-And sometimes even when you don’t… Lone pairs of electrons can “take the place” of double bonds because these lone pairs can occupy p orbitals…
+And sometimes even when you don’t… Lone pairs of electrons (such as on N or O) can “take the place” of double bonds because these lone pairs can occupy p orbitals…

-While all the details are outside the scope of this post, SOOOO much of chemistry can be understood if you remember the key facts that
+While the full details are outside the scope of this post, SOOOO much of chemistry can be understood if you remember the key facts that:

 - nuclei are positive (thanks, protons!)